 2) Yoga promotes healthy sleep.
 Researchers have found that a few weeks of daily yoga decreases insomnia.
 Most sleep issues are anxiety-related, and controlled breathing and mindfulness, which are the key elements in yoga, relieve anxiety.
 Other studies have shown that practicing yoga twice a week helps survivors of catastrophic illnesses sleep better and feel less fatigued.
 Sometimes I think humans do not like simple solutions.
 Sleep is a necessity.
 We all know that.
 Most of us understand that our brains make daily maintenance repairs during our sleep.
 We all know what happens when we do not get enough sleep; we become irritable, inefficient, and tired.
 Now there is a fun date, an irritable, inefficient, tired man or woman.

-Likewise, it is difficult to sustain a healthy relationship with a chronically sleep deprived person, for the same reasons.
+Likewise, it is difficult to sustain a healthy relationship with a chronically sleep-deprived person, for the same reasons.
 There are enough external uncontrollable forces imposing on relationships without adding unnecessary strain.
 A relationship is a microcosm.
-It cannot be any healthier than its constituents and vice-versa.
+It cannot be any healthier than its constituents - and vice-versa.
 In some regards, financial management and relationships are similar.
-In matters of money, if you take care of the pennies the dollars will take care of themselves.
-Likewise, in matters of love, if you take care of the simple things the complex issues often do not arise or take care of themselves.
+In matters of money, if you take care of the pennies, the dollars will take care of themselves.
+Likewise, in matters of love, if you take care of the simple things, the complex issues often do not arise or they take care of themselves.
 Being as functional, easygoing, and energetic as possible are simple things.

 4) Yoga fights unhealthy eating.
 The same scenarios that create tobacco addicts create overeaters, i.e. allostatic load, depression and their collateral consequences.
 Studies have connected regular yoga practice with mindful eating.
 One of the reasons compulsive overeaters overeat to the extremes that many of us do is because we are simply not present when we are eating.
-We are in the past being beaten by our parents, in the future worry about things that may or may not come, or across town worry about things that do lie within our jurisdiction.
+We are in the past being beaten by our parents, in the future worrying about things that may or may not come, or across town worrying about things that do not lie within our jurisdiction.
 This accrues a stress and depression debt.
 If not that, we are with our favorite television characters tricking our ventral tegmental area (VTA) into believing that we are socially bonding because the VTA is a subcortical structure.
 The old mammal brain does not think.
 It simply processes signals on face value.
-It has no way of knowing that you are not really having wine and muffins with Bri Vandekamp, but rather seeing Bri Vandekamp on television and recognizing her like an old friend because that is how your hippocampus has stored her in your memory.
+It has no way of knowing that you are not really having wine and muffins with Bree Van De Kamp but rather seeing that desperate housewife on television and recognizing her like an old friend because that is how your hippocampus has stored her in your memory.

 Overeating is not pleasant if you are aware of your body.
 Regrettably, compulsive overeaters are not.
 Watching a person overeat or witnessing the concomitant psychophysical and emotional misery does not make for a fun date, a good relationship or a healthy marriage.
 Deceit is always unpleasant.
 When you overeat you are saying, “I am hungry,” which is lie.
 You are not hungry.
 You are angry, lonely, frightened, hurting, or tired.
 That does not make for a fun date, healthy relationship or viable marriage.
 Yoga helps resolve these underlying issues.